 Increasing prices.
 Long shipping delays.
 Out-of-stock products.
-You may or may not be aware, but there’s an ongoing global logistical nightmare - the effects of which have been felt even in tiny Malta.
+A nightmare of supply chain issues.
+You may or may not be aware, but there’s an ongoing global logistical nightmare – the effects of which have been felt even in tiny Malta.

 Since 2018, political bickering between the US and China has resulted in massive volatility in supply of all sorts of products – from agricultural products to cars to microchips used in all kinds of electronic components.
 Demand boomed as businesses, both Chinese and American, rushed to replenish their stocks ahead of sanctions coming into effect in phases between 2018 and 2020.

 Entire populations were put into lockdown, ports were closed, factories remained devoid of workers.
 The global economy tanked in the first half of 2020.
 As the number of active cases went down, massive fiscal incentives were put into motion by world governments, and consumer demand boomed.
 The SP-500 roared to an all-time high, even beating pre-Covid levels.

 Yet, any chain is as strong as its weakest link.
 And signs of weaknesses began to show all along the chain.

 At the onset of the pandemic, shipping companies cut down the number of cargo ships that were being sent out.
 This not only stopped the usual flow of imported and exported goods, but also saw empty containers not being collected.
 While enough shipping containers exist to cater for global demand, empty containers were spread around understaffed ports and closed inland depots in different parts of the world.
 This resulted in massive global trade delays.
 The Suez Canal blockage in March and a shutdown of a key terminal at the world’s third-busiest cargo port in China in May and June, compounded the problem.
 In the meantime, as governments eased lockdowns, consumer demand rebounded like never before.